lpod/lpod-docs/level1-notes.rst

 -------------------

-An annotation is particular note that has neither identifier nor citation mark, but which may be put like a footnote or e endnote at a given offset in a given text container.
+An annotation is particular note that has neither identifier nor citation mark, but which may be put like a footnote or a endnote at a given offset in a given text container.
 On the other hand, it stores a date and an author's name.

 Annotations are created using ``set_annotation()``, that takes the same